The Case of the Mysterious Citations

 \subsection{Author and DOI Errors}

 In addition to the mysterious citations, we also analyzed errors within author lists.
-Author name misspellings were frequent across all proceedings, and as such, we ignored these within our analysis.
-We also ignored minor errors such as reversal of first and last names, `et al` when all authors are listed, and missing special characters.
-We examined recent proceedings only for instances of missing authors, extra authors, or both.
-In the case of mysterious citations, authors were classified as incorrect.
-For all other citations, including those without title errors, we compared author lists to the true publication.

-Unlike title errors which were rampant only in recent proceedings, missing and extra authors were also found in 2021 proceedings,as shown in Figure~\ref{fig:authors}.
+Author name misspellings, reversals of first and last names, missing authors, and extra authors were frequently found across all proceedings.
+Therefore, we examined recent proceedings only for author lists in which the majority of listed authors were incorrect.
+Citations were only included in this analysis if more than 50\% of the cited authors were not listed on the cited publication.
+In the case of fully mysterious citations, all authors were considered incorrect.